 ASIC established this taskforce in September 2012.
-Given the growth in SMSFs and their increasingly important role in the super system, we wanted to ensure that our regulatory approach supported a healthy SMSF sector and good-quality advice for SMSF members.
-We were also concerned by several developments, including an increase in geared investment strategies and increasingly aggressive advertising for SMSFs.
-Finally, we have seen an increase in the targeting of SMSFs by less scrupulous operators, and we are keen to address this risk.
+We were concerned by several developments, including an increase in geared investment strategies and increasingly aggressive advertising for SMSFs.
+We have also seen an increase in the targeting of SMSFs by less scrupulous operators, and we are keen to address this risk.
 The collapse of Trio and the Parliamentary Joint Committee on Corporations and Financial Services' (PJC) inquiry into this collapse highlighted what can go wrong.